Kong/docs.konghq.com/app/_src/gateway/how-kong-works/routing-traffic.md

 subsequent plugins added to the route and/or service that implement a hook in the `header_filter` phase.

-Once the `header_filter` phase of all registered plugins has been executed, the following headers are added by {{site.base_gateway}} and the full set of headers be sent to the client:
+Once the `header_filter` phase of all registered plugins has been executed, if the `latency_token` option is enabled, the following headers are added by {{site.base_gateway}} and the full set of headers be sent to the client:

 - `Via: kong/x.x.x`, where `x.x.x` is the {{site.base_gateway}} version in use
 - `X-Kong-Proxy-Latency: <latency>`, where `latency` is the time in milliseconds between {{site.base_gateway}} receiving the request from the client and sending the request to your upstream service.
+This value represents the pure Kong internal processing time, excluding external factors such as upstream latency and third-party I/O latencies (e.g., Redis, DNS, HTTP calls, socket calls).
 - `X-Kong-Upstream-Latency: <latency>`, where `latency` is the time in milliseconds that {{site.base_gateway}} was waiting for the first byte of the upstream service response.

+{:.important}
+> **Important:** These latency headers are reported during the `header_filter` phase, which may occur before the full response body has been processed.
+<br><br>
+> In scenarios where body processing takes significant time, the latency values in these headers might not reflect the complete duration of the request lifecycle.
+For more accurate and comprehensive latency data, consider using Active Tracing in Konnect, the Analytics feature in Konnect, a metrics plugin (e.g., Prometheus), or a logging plugin
+(e.g., http-log)

 Once the headers are sent to the client, {{site.base_gateway}} starts executing registered plugins for the route and/or service that implement the